-The graphical display that follows provides a visualization of the score distribution of the 126 BSPARIs reviewed in FY24Q2 and FY24Q3.
-The vertical (y) axis displays the number of BSPARIs reviewed that had a particular score, while the x (horizontal) axis displays each of the scores yielded across the 126 reviews.
+The graphical display that follows provides a visualization of the score distribution of the 178 BSPARIs reviewed in FY25Q2 and FY25Q3.
+The vertical (y) axis displays the number of BSPARIs reviewed that had a particular score, while the x (horizontal) axis displays each of the scores yielded across the 178 reviews.
 Each blue bar has a number above it, which corresponds to the y-axis.
-For example, there was one BSPARI reviewed that had a score of 17, while there were seven BSPARIs reviewed that had a score of 31.
+For example, there was one BSPARI reviewed that had a score of 32, while there were three BSPARIs reviewed that had a score of 33.
 The dashed red line provides an indicator of the target score of 34 points or above; any data to the right of the dashed line is at or above that target.

-It is hypothesized that some combination of the enhanced expectations for behavioral services via the regulations and Practice Guidelines, ongoing training opportunities given to the public by DBHDS and contracted Board Certified Behavior Analysts[®], information and resource sharing, and the individualized feedback session to review BSPARI results with behaviorists are contributing to improved performance.
+It is hypothesized that some combination of the enhanced expectations for behavioral services via the regulations and Practice Guidelines, ongoing training opportunities given to the public by DBHDS and contracted Board Certified Behavior Analysts®, information and resource sharing, the individualized feedback session to review BSPARI results with behaviorists, and requesting providers to revise plans that are below criterion are contributing to improved performance.
 As it relates to feedback sessions, several behaviorists have expressed that they are using the tool to "self-monitor" and improve their behavioral programming, as well as to complete peer reviews with other behaviorists in their agency.
 During feedback sessions, DBHDS reviewers emphasize the resources tab to behaviorists to highlight areas to access the professional literature or other helpful information.
 DBHDS will continue to complete reviews of behavioral programming (paired with feedback sessions to behaviorists) using the BSPARI in the coming quarters.

 DBHDS believes that salient properties of the BSPARI (clear indications on presence/absence of required elements, color coding, resources features), paired with the quality feedback sessions that have been and will continue to be provided to behaviorists will continue to improve BSPARI scores over time and assist in making progress towards these indicators.